ERandrinopoulou/BayesianShrinkageJMmultiOutcomesParameterizations/README.md

 Specifically:
 * "**ModelJAGS**": includes the joint model for jags.
-* "**PrepareData**": includes the preparation of the data.
+* "**PrepareData**": includes the preparation of the data (pbc2 from the survival package).
 * "**Fit**": includes the main code.
-Specifically, it loads the packages and the data, runs the functions, creates the model, runs the model in JAGS and saves the results.
+Specifically, it loads the packages and the data (pbc2 from the survival package), runs the functions, creates the model, runs the model in JAGS and saves the results.
+* All aforementioned files use the pbc2 (from the survival package) data to run the model.
+The folder "**Simulate data**" consist of code on how to simulate data sets from the joint model assuming the value, slope and area parameterization.

 How does it work:
 * Download all files and place them in one folder.